plone/volto/docs/source/deploying/simple.md

 # Simple deployment

-Volto is a Node application that runs on your machine/server and listens to a port.
+Volto is a Node.js application that runs on your machine/server and listens to a port.
 Once you are ready to deploy it, you should build it running:

 ```bash
 $ yarn build